-Exelon was created in October 2000 by the merger of PECO Energy Company and Unicom, of Philadelphia and Chicago respectively.
-Unicom owned Commonwealth Edison.
+Exelon was created in October 2000 by the merger of PECO Energy Company of Philadelphia and Unicom Corp of Chicago, which owned Commonwealth Edison.
 Exelon operates regulated utilities in Illinois, Pennsylvania, Maryland, Delaware, New Jersey, and Washington, DC.
-In October 2009, Exelon had full or majority ownership of 17 nuclear reactors in 10 nuclear power plants.
-Exelon has operations and business activities in 47 states, the District of Columbia and Canada and is the largest competitive U.S. power generator with approximately 35,000 megawatts of owned capacity.
+In October 2009, Exelon had full or majority ownership of 23 nuclear reactors in 14 nuclear power plants.
+Exelon has operations and business activities in 48 states, the District of Columbia and Canada, and is the largest competitive U.S. power generator with approximately 35,500 megawatts of owned capacity.
 Exelon merged with Constellation Energy Group in March 2012 and acquired Pepco Holdings in March 2016.
-Exelon consists of eight main operating subsidiaries with Exelon Generation, a deregulated energy generator, Constellation, a deregulated competitive energy supplier, and six regulated utilities, Commonwealth Edison, Philadelphia Electric Company, Baltimore Gas and Electric, Delmarva Power & Light, Atlantic City Electric, and Potomac Electric Power Company.
+Exelon consists of eight main operating subsidiaries with Exelon Generation, a deregulated energy generator, Constellation Energy Group, a deregulated competitive energy supplier, and six regulated utilities, Commonwealth Edison, PECO Energy Company, Baltimore Gas and Electric, Delmarva Power & Light, Atlantic City Electric, and Potomac Electric Power Company.

 Highest paying job titles at Exelon Corporation include Business Analyst, IT Manager, and Senior Systems Engineer